All you need to know about HR Policy: Definition and challenges

 Thanks to its flexibility and adaptability, the continuous improvement of HR policy can follow the following lines:

-• Centralize human resources management;
+• Centralize HR management tools for greater efficiency in human resources management;

 • Developing well-being at work;